The South West London Collaborative Staff Bank

-You will be able to use the Me app to see and book shifts across the four acute collaborative Trusts from Monday 9th October.
-For SW London & St George’s Mental Health, access will go-live a month later.
+You will be able to use the Me app to see and book shifts across the four acute collaborative Trusts on 2018.

-This means that from this date you can book and work shifts for the roster which started on 18th September for the period up to 16th October.
+For example, this means that you can book and work shifts for the roster which started on 18th September for the period up to 16th October.
 For the roster published on 3rd September for the period up to 12th November, you can book available shifts before these are open to agency workers.
 However, the first full roster cycle you will be able to see and book will be for the roster that starts on 11th December.
 For this roster, you will have four weeks before it starts to book shifts and two weeks before any remaining shifts are open to agencies.

 Are there any restrictions on where I can work?